JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-5. Moves the character to the position on map through game world id
+5. Moves the player to the position on map through game world id
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (